jessepav/lacygoill-wiki-backup/admin/compiling.md

 Finally, on the button “buildlog”:
 <https://launchpadlibrarian.net/418666830/buildlog_ubuntu-disco-amd64.zsh_5.5.1-1ubuntu3_BUILDING.txt.gz>

+##
+## What happens if I pass the name of a binary package to `$ apt-get source`?

+It will be replaced with the source package from which it can be compiled.

+    $ apt-get source vim-gtk
+    ...~
+    Reading package lists...
+Done~
+    Picking 'vim' as source package instead of 'vim-gtk'~

-# I found a PPA.
+## I found a PPA.
 Why do the names of its packages on the web differ from the packages I install on my system?

 The package names you see on a page like this:
 <https://launchpad.net/~pi-rho/+archive/ubuntu/dev>